lingchen42/keras-tensorflow-gpu-singularity-container/README.md

 ```

 ## Other notes
-1. This is adapted from https://github.com/jdongca2003/Tensorflow-singularity-container-with-GPU-support
+1. This is adapted from https://github.com/jdongca2003/Tensorflow-singularity-container-with-GPU-support.
-2. This assumes the nvidia driver is installed on the cluster.
+2. This assumes that the nvidia driver is installed on the cluster.
-3. When building the ubuntu-vm, give it 2GB memory.
-Otherwise, the installation of some python library may fail.
+3. When building the ubuntu-vm, give it at least 2GB memory.
+Otherwise, the installation of some python libraries may fail.